nyantropy/Gravitas/readme.md

 sudo pacman -S glm

+Finally, we also need cmake to build the project:

+sudo pacman -S cmake

 If you want shaders to be recompiled, you may also want to install shaderc:

 sudo pacman -S shaderc